jesse-jared-collab/jesse-jared-collab.github.io/teaching.md

   gtag('config', 'G-EX32E7FD6Z');
 </script>

-When it comes to teaching, I am interested in developing engaging, creative, and effective pedagogical practices that also reflect egalitarian and anti-authoritarian principles.
-Below I provide some of the materials that I use in my classes as well as a list of the courses I have taught and the syllabi for those courses.
+I am interested in developing engaging, creative, and effective pedagogical practices that are also informed by egalitarian and anti-authoritarian principles.
+Below I provide some of the materials that I use in my classes, a list of the courses I have taught, and the syllabi for those courses.

 ## Resources